roblaing/erlang-webapp-howto/unit6/README.md

 A huge number of parameters besides <em>method, headers</em>, and <em>body</em> are listed at
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch">Mozilla's reference page</a>.

-Getting the response from the server to the browser involves chaining a then as in
+Getting the response from the server to the browser involves chaining <em>thens</em> as in

 ```javascript
 fetch(url, Object)